Boogie Board LCD Slate/Tablet

 A couple of years ago I bought a cool looking gadget called a Boogie Board from Firebox.
 Intention was to attach it to the fridge-freezer and use it as a paperless notepad for shopping lists, reminders and so on.
 It has performed that job flawlessly until a week ago when it suddenly refused to erase the contents of the screen.
 To cut a long story short, the battery was flat and without any power the e-ink display (similar to the original Kindle) couldn’t be erased.
 The device is sold with a NON-REPLACEABLE 3V battery and is supposed to last for 50,000 screen wipes before losing charge.
 I’ve had the thing for not much longer than 2 years and even if it had been used and wiped every single day that would be less than 800 wipes, a figure massively short of the touted 50K.
 I’ve probably erased it once or twice a week so probably erased it 250-300 times, tops!!!
 When you consider that is cost me £30 and they expect me to throw it in the bin and get another one you can imagine I was not too pleased!

 So, being a tinkerer and having nothing to lose if things went wrong I decided to open it up and see if there was anything I could do to salvage it.
 Turns out it is fitted with a normal 3v Lithium CR2032 Button Cell with the only complication being that it is soldered onto the small PCB inside.
-The good news is these can be purchased off eBay for less than £2, complete with the solder tags – a much better prospect than throwing a perfectly good product in the bin and spending £30 to replace it!
+The good news is these can be purchased off eBay for a few pounds, complete with the solder tags – a much better prospect than throwing a perfectly good product in the bin and spending £30 to replace it!
 Incidentally, I did try my local Maplins but they don’t stock this type of battery..

 I thought I’d share my exploits in case it can help anyone else in a similar situation.